Thinking about leaving school?

 - get pre-trade training and NCEA Level 2 through the Youth Guarantee programme

-- get work experience through Gateway or Work Inspiration.
+- get work experience through Gateway.

 - Youth guarantee website – find out about trade training while you're still at school

 - Jobs database – check out NCEA requirements for jobs